Voter Registration in Alabama

 - Medicaid agencies.

 You may visit the AL Secretary of State website for a complete list of government agencies where you can register to vote.

 NOTE: Once your application is processed, you will be sent a voter identification card by mail.

-If you’re an active duty military member stationed out of state, or you are a U.S. citizen residing overseas, you can register as an absentee voter by mail.
+If you're an active duty military member stationed out of state, or you are a U.S. citizen residing overseas, you can register to vote by mail.

 You will be automatically registered as an absentee voter for the period you are out of state.

-NOTE: You can also use register to vote using this method if you are the spouse or dependent of an active duty military member.
+NOTE: You can also use register to vote using these methods if you are the spouse or dependent of an active duty military member.